knewman23/starter-angular-babel/README.md

-## Debugging is different - where are my source files?
+## Where are my source JavaScript files in by browser's dev tools?
-You can still debug as usual in devtools - you just need to open up the webpack tree in your debugger to see your source files.
+Debugging JavaScript is different since Babel transpiles everything.
+Luckily you can still debug as usual in devtools - you just need to open up the webpack tree in your debugger to see your source JavaScript files.
 This is achieved by using sourcemaps.

-You'll also notice that you can see your source SCSS files in the debugger too.
-This is also thanks to sourcemaps.
-Pretty cool!